Accounting Schools in Hawaii

 The Board requires CPA candidates to complete 150 semester hours of college education that includes the award of a bachelor’s degree.
 The 150 hours completed to qualify for a license must include 24 semester hours in accounting, auditing, taxation, and business-related courses; 18 hours must be upper-division or graduate-level.
 Acceptable business-related courses include:

 - Business law

 - Communication skills

 - Computer science

 - Functional fields of business (finance, production, marketing, personnel relations, business management)

 - Organizational, group, and individual behavior

 - Quantitative applications in business

 2. Accumulate the required hours of experience.

-Candidates for a CPA license in Hawaii must earn 1,500 experience hours in auditing that are chargeable to clients while working full-time (at least 35 hours per week) over one year, or earn 3,000 experience hours over two years in public accounting practice in private industry, government, or education.
-Experience hours must be verified by the candidate’s supervisors using the “Certification of Public Accountancy Experience” form found in the license application packet.
-All supervisors for the experience should be currently licensed as CPAs in the jurisdiction in which the work is taking place.
+Candidates for a CPA license in Hawaii must earn 1,500 experience hours in auditing that are chargeable to clients while working full-time (at least 35 hours per week) over one year or earn two years (3,000 hours) of experience in public accounting practice, private industry, government, or education.
+Experience hours must be verified by the candidate’s supervisors using the Certification of Public Accountancy Experience form found in the license application packet on the Board’s website.

 3. Pass the Uniform CPA Examination.